monsonite/Simple-TTL-CPU/README.md

 The popular 6502, designed for low cost and complexity is an example of a microprocessor that uses very few (3) user registers.
 This was partly compensated for by allowing easy access to the "zero page" of RAM, where operands and results could be stored conveniently.

 Most modern processors have a larger number of user registers:  PDP 11 (8), MSP430 (16), AVR (32).
 This allows greater flexibility in programming and is essential for efficient hosting of high level languages such as C.

+Binary arithmetic and boolean logic is fundamental to digital computing and so the Arithmetic and Logic Unit (ALU) is central to the operation of the cpu.
+The ALU usually has two operand inputs, from either memory or registers.
+It performs a binary operation on these operands, such as addition, and produces a result which is stored back into a register, often known as the Accumulator, or back into memory.

+A simple ALU requires a minimum of addition, inversion and bitwise Boolean AND.
+However, most ALUs have a richer set of operations to make programming easier.
+These operations will include some of the following:

+AND  Boolean AND

+OR   Boolean OR

+XOR  Boolean XOR

+ADD  Addition

+SUB  Subtraction

+Whilst these operations above use two operands, there are some operations that only apply to the Accumulator.
+These include:

+Load Accumulator from Memory

+Store Accumulator to Memory

+Clear Accumulator

+Complement Accumulator

+INC  Increment Accumulator

+DEC  Decrement Accumulator

+INV  One's complement or invert all Accumulator bits

+NEG  Two's complement, invert all Accumulator bits and add 1

+The ALU is constructed from combinatorial logic, using approximately 20 to 30 gates for each bit of the operand wordsize.
+It is common to use a bitslice approach to designing an ALU, combining identical stages to produce the full unit.

+The Control Unit coordinates the operation of all the functional elements that make up the cpu.
+It decodes the instruction from memory and generates a number of control signals that synchronise the reading and writing to memory and registers, as well as controlling the operation of the ALU.